 If you feel like dropping by Evanston, CIERA often hosts public events.
 The historic Dearborn Observatory is open every Friday.
 When it is clear, there are some beautiful views through the telescope.
 The last Friday of every month, there is a CIERA Astronomer Evening at Dearborn as well.
 Come along to hear a talk by our researchers, and have a friendly chat while waiting to see the telescope.
-I’ll be giving a talk 31 May 2019 which was lots of fun: the questions were great, and I got to see Jupiter (plus its Galilean moons) afterwards!
+I give a talk 31 May 2019 which was lots of fun: the questions were great, and I got to see Jupiter (plus its Galilean moons) afterwards!

 If you are in the Midlands (apparently the region most interested in astronomy), then the Astrophysics Space Research Group runs public outreach activities.
 Particularly exciting are the regular Astronomy in the City events which I developed and ran.
 The Gravitational Wave Group participates in a wide range of activities, including the Royal Society’s Summer Exhibition (2017); we organised some events to coincide with BritGrav, and recently put together an exhibition for the Thinktank museum.
 To coincide with the announcement of LIGO’s detection of gravitational waves, I helped to create the video below.

 If you are lucky enough to be in Cambridge, the Institute of Astronomy hosts a selection of different outreach activities.
 There is a public open evening every Wednesday during the winter season, which I can vouch for being excellent.
 I have previously given talks on solar neutrinos, the Earth’s gravity, detecting gravitational waves in space and the Big Bang.

 If you prefer to stay behind a computer, then you can keep up-to-date with science news following me, CIERA, LIGO, the University of Birmingham Observatory, or the Institute of Gravitational-wave Astronomy on Twitter; feel free to ask any astrophysics questions!
 For a small burst of procrastination, I made a gravitational-wave wordsearch for the Institute of Astronomy open afternoon.
 For more serious procrastination, check out our citizen science project Gravity Spy (I’m currently level 4).